adney11/probe-api/doc/dping.windows.md

 # dping

 ## About
-`dping` is a tool which works almost the same as Windows and Linux built-in tool, but all network operations are going from different hosts in internet.
+`dping` is a tool for distributed pinging of specified destination host.
+This tool works almost the same as Windows and Linux built-in tools, but all network operations are going from different hosts in internet.

 ## Usage